dfyockey/demitile/README.md

 subsequent presses of the tiling key set the window height to its maximum and toggle the window width between the following sizes:

-* Half-screen width (intended to facilitate reading of lengthy documents), and
+* Half-workarea (intended to facilitate reading of lengthy documents), and
-* Three-quarter-screen width.
+* Three-quarter-workarea.

 #### Left/Right Tiles